Skip to Content

 AT&T DSL is more stable than Starlink at the present time.
 If you need absolute stability for VoIP or virtual meetings, DSL is going to be a better option.

 AT&T DSL is also going to be much better for online gaming.
 Latency is lower, ping is more stable, and drops are less common.
 AT&T DSL also provides a public IP address rather than a CGNAT private IP that Starlink provides.
-This is essential for gaming, especially if you want to do port forwarding or get an open NAT type.
+This is essential for gaming, especially if you want to do

 Uploads are very similar in speed.
 If you use cloud storage services such as Dropbox, OneDrive, or Google Drive, upload speed is of high importance.

 The better option really depends on whether raw speed or stable performance is more important to you.
 Starlink offers a higher raw download speed, whereas AT&T DSL offers lower latency and better stability.
-We think the later is more important.
+We think the latter is more important.

 Winner: AT&T DSL (With a few exceptions)